MohamedMohsen01/Walmert-Sales-Analysis-SQL/README.md

 > 3. Add a new column named `month_name` that contains the extracted months of the year on which the given transaction took place (Jan, Feb, Mar).
 Help determine which month of the year has the most sales and profit.

 2. **Exploratory Data Analysis (EDA):** Exploratory data analysis is done to answer the listed questions and aims of this project.

+#### Product Analysis:

+- Utilized SQL to conduct in-depth analysis of product lines to identify top-performing and underperforming segments.
+- Identified areas for improvement within each product line.

+#### Sales Analysis:

+- Leveraged SQL to analyze sales trends, providing insights into product performance and effectiveness of sales strategies.
+- Implemented SQL queries to measure the impact of different sales strategies and recommend modifications for increased sales.

+#### Customer Analysis:

+- Uncovered customer segments and their purchasing patterns.
+- Utilized SQL queries to extract actionable insights, enabling targeted marketing efforts and optimizing customer satisfaction.

 3. **Conclusion:**